10 Tips to Improve Employee Engagement

 Listening to employees and acting on what they say, makes them feel valued and that their voice matters.
 And when employees feel cared about and valued, they’re more engaged.
 Employees who feel ignored become disengaged.

-It’s important for managers to seek out regular feedback from employees.
+It’s important for managers to gather regular feedback from employees.
 You never know when that next great lightbulb moment will happen.

-When managers listen to their employees’ concerns and act upon them in a timely and professional manner, employees feel heard and part of the team.
+When managers listen to their employees’ concerns and act on them in a timely and professional manner, employees feel heard and part of the team.

 10. Lead by Example

 Today’s employees want to see their managers and higher-ups “walk the talk.”
-No longer does “Do as I say, not as I do” cut it in the workplace!
+“Do as I say, not as I do” doesn’t cut it in the workplace.

 Managers should inspire employees to copy their behavior.
 When employees see their managers and higher-ups leading by example with positive behaviors, it influences them to act in the same manner.